-Specifically, the parameter $\theta$ relates the observed distributions under treatment and no treatment, $S_a, S_0$, respectively, by $S_a(t) = S_0(\theta t)$, also the model can be extended to time-varying parameters $\theta(t)$, where now $S_a(t) = S_0(\theta(t) t)$ (\cite[Chapter 5]{cox1984analysis}; \cite{robins1992semiparametric, Wei1992}) In the case of covariate adjustment, the parameters of conditional AFT models still concern the survival time ratio.
-On the other hand, after fitting a proportional hazard model to adjust for covariates, for valid causal inference it will be necessary to derive the survival function from the fitted parameters on the hazard scale (\cite{hernan2010causal}).
-Therefore, (when suited) AFT models might be preferred over the alternatives directly based on the survival functions when working with observational data where there is a need to adjust for measured confounders.
-However note that this is not a valid approach in situations with time-varying treatments and treatment-confounder feedback, that are out of scope in this work, for which g-estimation can be used.
-To deal with the latter issue, \cite{hernan2005structural} introduces simple structural (i.e., causal) AFTs for potential time-to-event outcomes under different levels of an intervention, though not including effect heterogeneity.
+Specifically, the ratio of survival times under treatment and no treatment (and, consequently, their quantiles) equals the acceleration factor $\theta$, which can be extended to a time-varying acceleration factor $\theta(t)$ allowing the ratio of quantiles to vary over $t$ (\cite[Chapter 5]{cox1984analysis}; \cite{robins1992semiparametric, Wei1992}).